-Risk / Uncertainty Mitigating actions The COVID-19 pandemic has required the Council to make significant changes to a range of services, and how it delivers those services.
+Risk / l Jncertainty Mitigating actions COVID-19 The COVID-19 pandemic has required the Council to make significant changes to a range of services, and how it delivers those services.
 From the outset, the Council has prioritised the delivery of essential and business-critical services.
-As the situation evolves, the Council will continue to prioritise the delivery of essential services while also resuming service delivery in other areas when it is safe to do so in line with the Scottish Government's 'COVID-19 Framework for Decision Making: Scotland's route map through and out of the crisis' The Council is working with the Scottish Government and the Convention of Scottish Local Authorities (COSLA) to implement nationally agreed policy decisions and to monitor the additional financial pressure the Council is expected to face in response to the pandemic.
-The initial estimates were reported to the Council on 2 July.
-The report can be accessed at:
+As the situation evolves, the Council will continue to prioritise the delivery of essential services while also resuming service delivery in other areas when it is safe to do so in line with the Scottish Government's 'COVID-19 Framework for Decision Making: Scotland's route map through and out of the crisis ' · · · · · · · · · · · · · · · · · · · The Council is working with the Scottish Government and the Convention of Scottish Local Authorities (COSLA) to implement nationally agreed policy decisions and to monitor the additional financial pressure the Council is expected to face in response to the pandemic.
+Revenue and Capital Budgeting The Council is not in a financially sustainable position over the medium term and faces an anticipated cumulative budget deficit of £40.7m by 2023/24.
+Meanwhile the level of core revenue funding from the Scottish Government is expected to continue to reduce in real terms while the demand for services, particularly for health and social care, continue to increase.
+Likewise, the Council has substantial property, plant and equipment assets that require significant investment each year to maintain while core capital funding reduces year-on-year.
+The Council has a range of business transformation and service redesign projects underway, or planned, that vary in scale and scope.
+The aim of these projects is to transform the way services are delivered and to ensure services are delivered as cost effectively as possible.
+During the year, the Council has established a Programme Management Office function within Corporate Services that will oversee and coordinate the Council's change programme activities, including 'spend to save' and 'change fund' projects.